prasincs/ClipboardHistory/SECURITY.md

 ### Supply Chain Security

-- **Dependency Pinning**: All dependencies are pinned to exact versions
+- **Dependency Pinning**: All dependencies are pinned to exact versions (none currently required)
-- **Dependency Verification**: Checksums are verified for all dependencies
+- **Dependency Verification**: Checksums are verified for any future dependencies
-- **Minimal Dependencies**: We keep dependencies to a minimum (currently only HotKey)
+- **Minimal Dependencies**: We keep dependencies to a minimum (currently zero third-party runtime dependencies)
-- **Regular Audits**: Dependencies are regularly reviewed and updated
+- **Regular Audits**: Dependency inventory is reviewed before any additions

 ### Code Security